 Knock on wood, I have not thrown up at all this pregnancy, even though I’ve wanted to!
 I pride myself on a strong stomach.
 Whether or not that’s a good thing, I’m not sure.
 I really don’t like vomiting though, so I’m happy to report I haven’t.

 From week seven of my pregnancy on, I’ve felt nauseous all day long- it actually gets worse as the day progresses.
-There are five things that have helped me get through each day that are listed below, and I hope they help you too. 🙂
+There are five things that have helped me get through each day and handle the pregnancy nausea that are listed below, and I hope they help you too. 🙂

 1. Grazing all day.
 I found that I needed to snack throughout the day to keep nausea at bay.
 I was still eating three meals a day, but I needed to have small snacks in between or else I felt sick.
 Bland carbohydrates worked well, such as crackers and pretzels.
 However, I’d often be in the mood for something specific, so there were many occasions where I needed dry cereal, tortilla chips, or trail mix.